 On 31 March 2019 the Tobacco Products Regulation Act 1997 was renamed the Tobacco and E-Cigarette Products Act 1997.
 The new Act includes laws for electronic cigarette (e-cigarette) products, increases in penalties and expiation fees, a new definition of ‘shisha’ and other minor administrative changes to improve the function of the Act.

-The new laws are detailed in the Tobacco Products Regulation (E-Cigarettes and Review) Amendment Act 2018 and the Tobacco and E-Cigarette Products Regulations 2019.
+The new laws are detailed in the Tobacco and E-Cigarette Products Act 1997 (the Act), and the Tobacco and E-Cigarette Products Regulations 2019.

 The regulation of e-cigarette products in South Australia is focused on protecting the community from the potential harms of e-cigarettes, and reducing the likelihood that children will be attracted to these devices, while still allowing adults to access these products.
-E-cigarette products will be regulated in a similar same way to how tobacco products are currently regulated.
+E-cigarette products are regulated in a similar way to how tobacco products are regulated.

 New e-cigarette product laws

 - to sell or supply e-cigarette products to a person under the age of 18 years;

 - to sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;

 - to provide or offer to provide free samples, prizes, gifts or other benefits (including through sponsorship, competitions and rewards) in connection to the sale of e-cigarette products;

 - sell e-cigarette products from temporary outlets, sales trays and vending machines; and

 - to use e-cigarettes in public places that are currently smoke-free under the law, including in a motor vehicle if a child under the age of 16 years is present;

 From 1 October 2019, to allow a six month transition period for e-cigarette retailers to make changes to their business operations, it is an offence to: